sxxgrc/molecule-restaurant/README.md

   - Trained weights for the Molecule Chef model and property prediction model it uses
   - Trained weights for the Molecular Transformer model (as selected by Bradshaw et al.)

 These parameters will be used automatically, such that you can simply run the `generate_molecules.py` script and it will use these, skipping the training portion of the program.

+Initial downloading and processing of the HIV and Molecule Chef data will still be done, so the generation process will still initially take a bit of time (albeit a lot less than it would without the provided parameters).
+The processed data will be stored on your machine however, so further runs will have a substantial decrease in run time.

 &nbsp;